Bernard-LTW/CompSci_IA/README.md

     ingredients = zip(ingredient_names, ingredient_amounts, ingredient_units)
 ```

-After collecting the raw information from the user, the zipped list is put into dictation which is then dumped into a JSON string with the `json` library as you can see below:
+After collecting the raw information from the user, the zipped list is put into dictionary as shown below

 ```python
 ingredients_dict_list = [